 St Andrews Primary is also taking part with a special focus on promoting scooting to school.
 In addition as part of the scheme pupils from Hawthorn Primary School took part in Clean Air Day doing traffic counts and lichen investigations during the project’s early days.

 Three primary schools so far have achieved Modeshift STARS accreditation as part of the project: Bronze for St Andrew’s C of E School, Compass Primary Academy and Silver for Grange Primary Academy.

 Three local secondary schools took part in our Brightwayz ST:EPS project for older children – Southfield School, Kettering Buccleuch Academy and Isebrook SEN School.
 This was funded by the Northamptonshire Office of the Police, Fire and Crime Commissioner’s Road Safety funding.
 As a result both Southfield School and Kettering Buccleuch Academy were awarded the Bronze Modeshift STARS for their achievements within the project.
 Kettering Buccleuch Academy has gone on to work towards the Silver level and is likely to be the first secondary school in the county to achieve this.

 We are keen to work with more schools across the county – both within Kettering and further afield.
 If you are a teacher interested in taking part, please get in touch with your queries or to arrange a FREE 30 minute consultation with us.

 Create Your Own Walking Bubble

-Your school just needs to register on the Modeshift website via the link above.
+This has been funded by the DfT for all state schools in England.
+Register your school on the Modeshift website via the link above.
 Then you can create and download your own walking bubble map and other supporting resources.